Training

 Your very first project as a class immediately throws you headfirst into a world that generates a deeply connected and communicative ensemble while working outside everyone's area of familiarity in some form.

-Graduate Acting is fortunate to be housed along with one of the great films schools in the country.
-Each year our graduating students with with Graduate Film directors on short films that feature and are often written specifically for our actors.
+Grad Acting is fortunate to be housed along with one of the great films schools in the country.
+Each year our graduating students collabortate with the next generation of artists on short films that feature and are often written specifically for our actors.

 Public Theater Collaboration